SolraBizna/hubris/README.md

 - `CLOBBER <regs>`/`PRESERVE <regs>`
   `<regs>` is a list of registers, containing any of `A`, `X`, `Y`. `CLOBBER` indicates that you don't care if the listed registers are clobbered, which is also the default state. `PRESERVE` indicates that you want the listed registers to be preserved.
 (Hubris will automatically add pushes and pops to ensure this, if and *only* if it is necessary.)
 - `JUMP`
   Use `JMP` instead of `JSR` to call this routine.
+Registers `PRESERVE` marked preserve in this routine (not in this `#call`) will be popped, as if this were a return.
 Saves a few cycles for explicit tail returns, and is the only condoned way of doing recursion. (`CLOBBER` and `PRESERVE` are meaningless and ignored with a `JUMP` call; registers are restored according to the calling routine's `PRESERVE` tags instead.
-This can cause problems if the routine being `JUMP`ed to has more destructive `CLOBBERS` than this routine.)
+This can cause problems if the routine being `JUMP`ed to has more destructive `CLOBBERS` than this routine.
+A future version of Hubris will raise an error if this happens.)
 - `INTER`
   This `#call` is intended for a different group.
 This tag *must* be present on calls across group boundaries, and *must not* be present on calls within the same group.
 Intergroup calls may incur a Longcall, see below.
   Longcalls will clobber the accumulator; with the `-i` option, the compiler will clobber the accumulator on *all* `INTER` calls, even non-long ones; this helps head off accumulator-related accidents when groups are shuffled around.
 - `UNSAFE`
   Don't use this!
-This ignores the call for recursion checking, cross-subprogram call prevention, and variable allocation!
+This ignores the call for purposes of recursion checking, cross-subprogram call prevention, and variable allocation!
 This allows you to bypass all of Hubris's safety checks!
+This is a very naughty tag that you should only use if you know what you're doing!
 Before you do something like this, consider not doing the unsafe thing in the first place!

 If you have a routine named `foo` and a parameter named `p_Bar`, you can access it within any routine that directly calls `foo` by writing `foo::p_Bar`.
 You should write any parameters immediately before the call, and read any return values immediately afterward.